Mark Nottingham

 Why AI Needs User Agency

-Putting aside the question of where we’re at in the hype cycle, the models of agency being discussed here are relatively simplistic, when you compare them to Web browsers.
+The models of agency being discussed here are relatively simplistic, when you compare them to Web browsers.
 That’s largely because there’s no single definition of what an AI agent or chatbot does and does not do – it’s just a concept at this point.
-As a result, unless you write your own agent (or have AI do it for you), you’re using a piece of software that embeds others’ interests without much accountability, checks or balances.
-While it claims to work for you, you have little assurance that it’s actually doing so.3
+As a result, unless you write your own agent (or have AI do it for you), you’re using software that bargains on your behalf without any of the checks, balances, or collective leverage a browser provides.
+It claims to work for you; you have little assurance it does.3

-In other words, the lack of a well-defined user agent role in AI that’s backed up by transparent, public standards that embed checks and balances on both parties to an interaction leaves a gap – it makes it harder for a marketplace to form.
+In other words, AI today has no well-defined user agent role — no transparent standards, no checks and balances on either side of the interaction.
+That gap makes it harder for a marketplace to form.

-That’s not to say that there isn’t a place for agentic AI without a well-defined concept of a user agent role.
-Agents in limited domains that have assumed trust – like inside enterprises and with their third-party vendors – will likely thrive without one, because the contractual relationships between those parties will regulate their behaviour.
+Agentic AI can still find a place without a user agent role.
+Agents in limited domains with assumed trust – like inside enterprises and with their third-party vendors – will likely thrive, because the contractual relationships between those parties will regulate their behaviour.
 And of course, we’re already seeing accelerating adoption of AI chatbots for accessing information online, even though they are currently opaque and unconstrained.

 Another alternative is to have AI experiences locked up in proprietary platforms.
 Consider, however, what kinds of experiences that will lead to: